The Root Cause of Your Tooth Pain

 Modern advancements in dental techniques have made root canals much easier to perform and more comfortable for the patient.
 Your dentist will first administer a local anesthetic to minimize any discomfort you may experience and place a protective sheet known as a dental dam to isolate the tooth.
 This will keep the tooth clean throughout the procedure.

-A small hole is then made so that your dentist can remove the infected pulp from within the tooth structure.
-Once the infected pulp has been extracted, the chamber is then disinfected and filled using a rubber-like dental composite called gutta-percha.
+A small hole is then made so your general dentist can remove the infected pulp from within the tooth structure.
+Once he extracts the infected pulp, he’ll disinfect the chamber and fill it using a rubber-like dental composite called gutta-percha.
 This prevents your tooth from being infected again.
-Your dentist will then fill in the hole and place a custom restoration like a dental crown if necessary.
+Afterward, your dentist will fill in the hole and place a custom restoration, like a dental crown, if necessary.

 Frequently Asked Questions